 Fryar clearly had a goal to keep his garden as environmentally friendly as possible.
 Not only was he able to save an incredible amount of plants and trees, but his entire garden is grown organically.
 No chemicals, fertilizers, or water is used to keep up.
 He spends his days trimming branches and making everything look beautiful.

 After 25 years, the garden became incorporated and joined alliances with the Garden Conservancy.
 Its popularity grew to the point where it’s become a tourist attraction, and it’s open to the public for six hours every Tuesday through Saturday.
-Even when the snow hits the ground, it can create a gorgeous scene for those interested in looking at Fryar’s work. goes into more detail of how popular the scene has become.
+Even when the snow hits the ground, it can create a gorgeous scene for those interested in looking at Fryar’s work.
+The official website goes into more detail of how popular the scene has become.

 "With Pearl’s patience and skilled hands, these “throw aways” have thrived and have been transformed into wonderful abstract shapes.
 Pearl Fryar and his garden are now internationally recognized and have been the subject of numerous newspaper and magazine articles, television shows, and even a documentary, A Man Named Pearl.
 Today, the Pearl Fryar Topiary Garden draws visitors from around the globe."